bocchino/cppw/README.md

 space.
 Nothing but white space must occur before the tag on the same line as the tag.

-While sequence of characters meeting the definition above is a tag, only certain tags are **meaningful**, i.e., recognized by the tool.
+While any sequence of characters meeting the definition above is a tag, only certain tags are **meaningful**, i.e., recognized by the tool.
 For more information on meaningful tags, and how to use `cppw` generally, see the `README` file in the `example` directory.